Corps of Royal New Zealand Engineers: Uniforms and insignia

 The badge of the New Zealand Engineers was a simple circle bearing the acronym "NZE" and the motto "quo fas et gloria ducunt", surmounted by the Royal crest.
 After attaining royal status in 1947 a cap badge identical to that of the Royal Engineers was adopted, except with the scroll inscribed with "Royal N.Z.
 Engineers" in place of "Royal Engineers".
 The badge contains the Royal cypher, "EIIR", standing for "Elizabeth II Regina", encircled by a garter adorned with the motto "honi soit qui mal y pense" (shame on him who thinks evil of it) taken from the Order of the Garter.

 The collar badge worn by the Royal New Zealand Engineers is a grenade with a scroll inscribed with "ubique".
-The New Zealand Tunneling Company instead used the Maori translation of the motto, "inga whai katoa", on their collar badges.
+The New Zealand Tunneling Company instead used the Māori translation of the motto, "inga whai katoa", on their collar badges.
 The grenade badge has nine flames, in contrast to the very similar seven flame badge of the Royal New Zealand Artillery.

 The corps colours are purple navy and post office red which were reputedly the colours of the Board of Ordnance.
 They are also interpreted as representing the blue tunics worn by the Royal Engineers prior to 1813 and the red tunics which replaced them.
 The colours are reflected in the corps stable belt, which is red with two blue stripes, and the corps flag, which is similarly coloured and embroidered with the corps badge.